 NOTE 2: A request for deletion of a CP parameter set from the SCS/AS may result in a request for modification of the non-overlapping CP parameter set by the SCEF.

 EXAMPLE 1: In the case that the selected server NSE is a 3GPP HSS, the protocol of the S6t reference point defined by 3GPP is used for the request.
 The S6t uses one of Diameter Application protocols defined by 3GPP.
-The request on the S6t reference point for the configuration of the CP parameter sets (a CIR command) includes a User-Identifier AVP (either an External Identifeir or a MSISDN of the UE), may include one or more AESE-Communication-Pattern AVP.
+The request on the S6t reference point for the configuration of the CP parameter sets (a CIR command) includes a User-Identifier AVP (either an External Identifier or a MSISDN of the UE), may include one or more AESE-Communication-Pattern AVP.
 An AESE-Communication-Pattern AVP includes a SCEF-ID AVP (represent the ID of the IN-CSE or M2M-SP-ID), may include a SCEF-Reference-ID AVP (assigned by the IN-CSE or M2M-SP to identify the configuration of CP parameter sets uniquely) , may include one or more Communication-Pattern-Set AVP.
 A Communication-Pattern-Set AVP may include AVPs for Periodic-Communication-Indicator, Communication-Duration-Time, Periodic-Time, one or more Scheduled-Communication-Time, Stationary-Indication, and Validity-Time.
-Refer to the 3GPP TS 29.336 [i.31] for the detailed protocol description.
+Refer to the 3GPP TS 29.336 [i.10] for the detailed protocol description.

-3GPP TS 23.682 [i.14] defines the response message of step 5 as below:
+3GPP TS 23.682 [i.5] defines the response message of step 5 as below: